 A thoroughly planned and executed B2B PR campaign can be a vital part of a successful marketing strategy.
-It can be a potent lead generator that adds integrity and brand awareness to organizations who utilize it effectively.
+It can be a potent lead generator that adds integrity and brand awareness to organizations that utilize it effectively.

 B2B consumers are tech-savvy, research-driven service connoisseurs who put time and thought into their purchasing decisions.
 To impact those decisions, B2B firms have to use a diverse range of channels, like business and trade publications, social media outlets, commercial review blogs, and B2B product forums.

 Such a complex business networking landscape requires a multifaceted approach to public relations.
-Here are a few pointers to set you on the right track.
+Here are a few pointers to set you on the right track:

 Know your customers.

 B2B buyers put a lot of thought and effort into their purchases.
 Businesses often need a sophisticated and tailored suite of services and support.
-Creating a buyer persona for each type of customer can help you understand your audience, identify their specific needs, and develop a PR strategy that will be effective on the people you care about reaching.
+Creating a buyer persona for each type of customer can help you understand your audience, identify their specific needs, and develop a PR strategy that will be effective for the people you care about reaching.

 Size up the competition.

 Make a real effort to know the areas in which your competitors shine.
 Additionally, it’s equally important to be keenly aware of their faults.
 Scrutinize how the media covers them, the specific ways they target their audiences, and how they conduct their marketing campaigns.
-That way, you can see what strategies work and which ones don’t in real time in your actual market—all without the risk and cost of doing it yourself and learning the hard way.
+That way, you can see what strategies work and which ones don’t in real-time in your actual market—all without the risk and cost of doing it yourself and learning the hard way.